Did Jesus Add Grace and Subtract Torah?

 For more understanding of the concrete thinking of the Ancient Hebrews click this link: https://www.ancient-hebrew.org/articles_aman.html

-“Circumcision is nothing and uncircumcision is nothing (it had nothing to do with Salvation).
-Keeping God’s commandments is what matters.”
+“Circumcision is nothing and uncircumcision is nothing (it was a physical).
+Keeping God’s commandments is what matters (Spiritual).”
 1 Corinthians 7:19

-Imagine Paul trying to describe this Spiritual mystery to those who may not have understood that Jesus Is YHVH’s Word and the Spiritual reality of our Righteousness:
+Imagine Paul trying to describe this Spiritual mystery to those who may not have understood that Yehushua (Jesus) Is YHVH’s Word, the Spiritual reality of our Righteousness: John 1:1 John 1:2; John 1:3; John 1:14

-“It is because of Him that you are in Christ/Messiah Jesus/Yehoshua, having become for us Wisdom from God/YHVH: Our Righteousness, Holiness, and Redemption.”
+“It is because of Him that you are in Christ/Messiah Jesus/Yehushua, having become for us Wisdom from God/YHVH: Our Righteousness, Holiness, and Redemption.”
 1 Corinthians 1:30

 “You rebuke the arrogant–the cursed who stray from Your commandments.”
 Psalm 119:21

-So there’s no confusion, the Torah defines the Blessing of Life and the Curse of Sin, which is death, (separation from YHVH’s Spirit):
+The Torah defines the Blessing of Life and the Curse of Death, (separation from YHVH):

 “…All that matters is Faithfulness, expressed through Love.”
 Galatians 5:6

 This expression of love is what James (Ya’acob) so brilliantly writes about in James Chapter 2.
-If you see someone in need of clothing and food and all you do is say, “stay warm and well fed,” you’ve got dead faith.
+If you see someone in need of clothing and food and all you do is say, “stay warm and well fed,” you’ve faithfulness is dead:

 “As the body without the spirit is dead, so faith without action is dead.”
 James 2:26